-Our personal development, work and skills programme is designed to support you if:
+Our personal development, work and skills programme starting in January 2024 is designed to support you if:

 - You're unemployed and looking to prepare to apply for work, volunteering or further study.